Hundreds of ‘wanted’ posters were plastered across the University of Rochester campus. Jewish faculty members were targeted

 “I want to be as clear as I can that the University of Rochester strongly denounces the recent display of ‘Wanted’ posters targeting senior University leaders and members of our faculty, staff, and Board of Trustees,” university President Sarah Mangelsdorf said in a statement Tuesday.
 “This act is disturbing, divisive and intimidating and runs counter to our values as a university.”

+Heyworth said he “was accused of ‘threatening to dox’ protesting students, in a poster that actually committed the offense of doxing.”

+The professor noted the hypocrisy of the vandals, “their willingness to push the boundaries of anti-democratic behavior and infringe on free-speech – to lie, distort, and propagandize – while relying upon those same democratic values for cover.”

-The university’s Hillel organization, which represents Jewish students, called the posters “deeply disturbing” in a statement to CNN and said its director was one of the targets, as were Jewish faculty and staff, but no students.
+The University of Rochester’s Hillel organization, which represents Jewish students, called the posters “deeply disturbing” in a statement to CNN and said its director was one of the targets, as were Jewish faculty and staff, but no students.

 The organization called the incident “an opportunity for the University to reflect on what is needed to instill meaningful education about Jewish Peoplehood and antisemitism, so that UR is a place where Jewish life can fully and safely thrive.”